 Beyond freelancers, tech companies and startups are progressively catching onto the wave that is working with remote teams.
 The Employee Benefits Report in 2017 showed that more than 60% of companies offered ad-hoc telecommuting benefits.

 In 2019, that percentage increased to 69%.
 The on-demand economy that we currently operate in also seeks more contractors and freelancers.
 Moreover, after the declaration of coronavirus as a pandemic by WHO in 2020, the disease is forcing more and more companies to rethink their employment and working strategies.
+The future of work is suddenly murky.

 But creating a virtual team is not all roses and violets.
 Companies like Yahoo and IBM have withdrawn some of their work from home policies because many new challenges arise within remote teams.